 This is a creamy veal stew.
-It’s easy to make and it’s typical French winter comfort food.
-It’s been on my to-post list for quite a while now, and when I made it to write up the recipe, I realized once again just how delicious it is, with its creamy sauce and the flavors of meat and vegetables that meld together so wonderfully.
+It’s easy to make, and it’s typical French winter comfort food.
+It’s been on my to-post list for quite a while now, and when I made it to write up the Veal Blanquette Recipe, I realized once again just how delicious it is, with its creamy sauce and the flavours of meat and vegetables that meld together so wonderfully.

 For the meat to reach the degree of tenderness required, it needs slow cooking.
-But even though the pot will simmer for a long while, the recipe is simple and quick to prepare.
-The other ingredients are pearl onions, carrots, and mushrooms, and of course you’ll need good bread to mop up the velvety sauce.
+But even though the pot will simmer for a long while, the Veal Blanquette Recipe is simple and quick to prepare.
+The other ingredients are pearl onions, carrots, and mushrooms, and of course, you’ll need good bread to mop up the velvety sauce.

 Place 3 tablespoons / 40 g of the butter in a large pot over fairly high heat.